Black-Beard-Sdk/TransformJsonToJson/README.md

     "key:{argument} key:{argument} ..."
 ```

 the key is a name of the service you need to call.
 You are responsable of registered the services in the configuration for matching with the template. the unique key registered is **jpath** -> "jpath:{valid json path expression}".
-The json path fetch the value at specified adress in the source document.
+The json path fetch the value at specified adress in the source document. jpathJSONPath is a query language for JSON, similar to XPath for XML.
+The implementation of JsonPath is did by newtonsoft.
+[SelectToken](https://www.newtonsoft.com/json/help/html/SelectToken.htm)

 ```JSON
 // Template